LeAustinHan/vino/README.md

 On the other hand, not all services are started as deamon when os run as startup, you also have a choice to start a service when os is running!
 The way of launching is very simple by opening your web broser then sending a service's url that you want to start.

+## to do
+* configurable speak words
+* configurable some warning-benchmark